History of Cape Verde: 19th century

 Mindelo (originally Nossa Senhora da Luz) was founded in 1795, Pedra de Lume on Sal in 1799, and Santa Maria in early 1830 on the same island.
 Praia (the colonial capital) was modernized in 1822, expanding northward.

-In the aftermarth of the Liberal Revolution of 1820, slave trader Manuel António Martins used the unrest to form a junta with other leading civilians, driving the governor out and ruling the islands until 1823.
+In the aftermath of the Liberal Revolution of 1820, slave trader Manuel António Martins used the unrest to form a junta with other leading civilians, driving the governor out and ruling the islands until 1823.
 Martins was officially appointed prefect of the province in 1833.
 Soon after he took office, he disbanded the branco-dominated militias.
 When, in 1835, some conservative officers in the local garrison mutinied, the disaffected brancos accused Martins of abetting the plot and arrested him.
 A new governor, Joaquim Pereira Marinho, arrived in September to restore order.
 He attempted to start local fishing companies, where previously Cape Verdean had been banned from owning boats for fear of slaves escaping, but his successor cancelled the project.

 The British established a station in Mindelo to refuel ships with coal, water, and other supplies beginning in 1839, and the city flourished.
 Two attempts to move the colonial capital from Praia were made: a plan to move to Picos in 1831 when another famine struck Cape Verde, and Mindelo was proposed in 1838.
 Many people did not want to move the colonial capital, and it remained in Praia.
 Two submarine telegraph cables were linked in 1874 to Pernambuco, Brazil and to Cameroon via Bathurst in the Gambia in 1885.

 The system of morgados was abolished in 1863, and slavery in 1864, but much of the population remained dependent on their former masters, renting or sharecropping land.
 The decline of the slave trade dealt a blow to Cape Verde's economy.
 The shipping traffic at Mindelo, however, served as an important engine of economic activity.
 Ships plying the South Atlantic to and from Africa and Asia stopped at Mindelo for coal, salt, meat, water, and wine imported from Madeira and the Azores.
 In 1890 a total of 156 ships unloaded 657,633,588 metric tons of coal there, and the port was visited by 2,264 ships carrying 344,907 persons.